Vlad-beeep/umbraco-helper/PRIVACY.md

-# Privacy Policy — Umbraco Tooltip Manager
+# Privacy Policy — Umbraco Helper

 _Last updated: 2026-07-14_

-Umbraco Tooltip Manager ("the extension") is a UI utility that hides or toggles tooltip/help text and adjusts small UI behaviours on Umbraco backoffice pages.
+Umbraco Helper ("the extension") is a UI utility that hides or toggles tooltip/help text and adjusts small UI behaviours on Umbraco backoffice pages.

 ## What data the extension handles